 Renon the Salesman

-Masquerading as a salesman (complete with an old suit, a rather dapper bowler hat and an ornate hand watch), Renon's pointed tail gives his true nature away, he is a devil.
+Masquerading as a salesman (complete with an old suit, a rather dapper bowler hat and an ornate hand watch), Renon's pointed tail gives his true nature away: he is a devil.

-His chosen profession however, is to sell items to adventures or brave souls who visit the castle, before watching their demise with amused glee.
+His chosen profession however, is to sell items to adventurers or brave souls who visit the castle, before watching their demise with amused glee.
 A mysterious man who is initially very friendly and cooperative, though his contract comes with some fine print that is not to be ignored.

 Actrise was a stage actress who wished for eternal beauty and fame.
 To this end, she bargained with the Devil himself, and her soul was thus sold.
 Now completely deranged after years of creeping madness, she shows her willingness to become a vampire by journeying to the Count's castle and proclaiming her foul deed: She slays one hundred children a year in praise of Dracula, and collects their souls in a number of gems.
-To make matters worse for this hated hag, she sacrificed her own doughter to the Devil when her contract with him suddenly ended, and was restored to eternal life shortly thereafter.
+To make matters worse for this hated hag, she sacrificed her own daughter to the Devil when her contract with him suddenly ended, and was restored to eternal life shortly thereafter.

 Sensing the power present in Carrie, Dracula orders Actrise to win over the girl to the cause of evil, or die trying.

 The Fernandez Warrior